akosiaris/wifiplug/README.md

 =================================

 The wifiplug Android application protocol was discovered and evaluated after some interest in the wifiplug routine installation of the wifiplug Android application.
-This is the protocol spoken between the various installations of the Android application around the world and a server.
+This is the protocol used between the various installations of the Android application around the world and a server.
 That specific server is the one that talks with the plugs (that specific protocol has not been evaluated at all) The Android application does _NOT_ talk directly with the plugs.